lyticaa/lyticaa/README.md

 ## Messaging

-To communicate with other applications in the Lytica network, we use RabbitMQ.
+To communicate with other applications in the Lyticaa network, we use RabbitMQ.

 To start a local RabbitMQ instance, run: